 Employees have a duty to maintain the confidentiality of proprietary information entrusted to them by the Company, except when disclosure is authorized in the course of approved business relationships by an appropriate officer of the Company or required by laws or regulations.
 Confidential information includes all non-public information that might result in harm to the Company or its customers if disclosed from any source.
-Such information includes unpatented technology or know-how, as well as non-technical data such as financial, marketing, strategic, manufacturing, human resource, supplier, customer and material non-public information.
+Such information includes unpatented technology or know-how, as well as non-technical data such as financial, marketing, strategic, manufacturing, human resource, supplier, customer and material non- public information and financial information.
+In general, employees should not share information about Advanced Energy outside of the Company except on a need to know basis.
 In most cases, this duty to protect the confidentiality of Advanced Energy’s proprietary information continues even after employment ends.

 Advanced Energy employees must not accept confidential information from third parties, including competitors and vendors, unless under an agreement approved in advance by Advanced Energy Legal Counsel.
 In general, confidential information of third parties entrusted to the Company is subject to the same duties of confidentiality as the Company’s own confidential information.

 All Advanced Energy employees may at some time have access to information related to Advanced Energy or its business, or to the business of its customers or suppliers, that is not known to the general public and that could affect a person’s desire to buy or sell stock.
 This nonpublic information is often referred to as “inside information.”
 Inside information might appear in written form, such as in memos or e-mails, or might be communicated verbally in meetings or other discussions.